Wawa Walks Day 7 - North Algoma Wellness Challenge

-Today is the sixth day of the North Algoma Wellness Challenge.
+Today is the seventh day of the North Algoma Wellness Challenge.
 Some of yesterday’s submissions are in the gallery above.
 The creativity that abounds in Wawa is amazing!
-The winner from yesterday is Jess Dawn.
-Orginizers state “What a fun way for the grandparents to include grandchildren in some activities they may have done together.”
+The winner from yesterday has not yet been announced (8:55 a.m.)

 To participate in the North Algoma Wellness Challenge follow the steps below.